 The pre-condition for the extra compensation is the delivery of all lectures and preparatory documents (national courses: at least 10 days prior to the event, EHF courses: at least 6 weeks prior to the event) to the EHF Office (in English and per email).

-After the event a report has to be sent obligatorily to the EHF Office (framework for the report will be given by EHF) within 2 weeks after the end of the course.
+After the event a report has to be sent obligatorily to the EHF Office (framework for the report will be given by EHF).
 The right to publish the material has to be awarded to the EHF.
 Elected EHF persons nominated as EHF Lecturers (Methods Commission, Competitions Commission, Beach Commission, Court of Appeal and Controllers) do not have the right for extra compensation.
-The material should be published via the EHF family portal by the EHF Lecturer.